Laurel Canyon, Los Angeles: Counterculture of the 1960s and 1970s

-John Phillips, also of the Mamas & the Papas, took inspiration from their home in Laurel Canyon for the song "Twelve Thirty (Young Girls Are Coming to the Canyon)", released in 1967.
-The following year, blues artist John Mayall recorded and released the album Blues from Laurel Canyon based on his experiences during a vacation that he spent in the Canyon.
+John Phillips, also of the Mamas & the Papas, took inspiration from his home in Laurel Canyon for the song "Twelve Thirty (Young Girls Are Coming to the Canyon)", released in 1967.
+The following year, blues artist John Mayall recorded and released the album Blues from Laurel Canyon, based on his experiences during a vacation that he spent there.

-The area and its denizens served as inspiration for Joni Mitchell's third album, Ladies of the Canyon, released in 1970.
-The house she lived in was immortalized in the Crosby, Stills, and Nash song, "Our House" (1970), written by her then-lover Graham Nash.
+The area and its denizens served as inspiration for Joni Mitchell's third album Ladies of the Canyon, released in 1970.
+Her house was immortalized in the Crosby, Stills, and Nash song "Our House" (1970), written by her lover Graham Nash.
 The group is reputed to have met and first sung together in Mitchell's living room.

-Legendary rock photographer Henry Diltz was also a resident and used the scenic Canyon backdrop for many of his historic photos of rock musicians casually socializing.
-Several of his photos became iconic representations of the 1960s and 1970s' West Coast music scene; others became famous album sleeve covers, such as CSN's debut album, Crosby, Stills & Nash (photographed in nearby West Hollywood).
+Rock photographer Henry Diltz was also a resident and used the scenic Canyon backdrop for many of his historic photos of rock musicians.
+Several of his photos became representations of the West Coast music scene during the 1960s and 1970s; other of his photos became album sleeve covers, such the one used for as CSN's debut album Crosby, Stills & Nash (photographed in nearby West Hollywood).

-Later years
+Josh Tillman

-Musician Josh Tillman has said that his output under the moniker Father John Misty was partly inspired by a relocation to and personal reinvention in Laurel Canyon.
-The song "I Went to the Store One Day", from his 2015 album I Love You, Honeybear, recounts the story of how Tillman met his wife, Emma, in the parking lot of the Laurel Canyon Country Store.
+Musician Josh Tillman has said that his output under the moniker Father John Misty was partly inspired by a move to Laurel Canyon.
+The song "I Went to the Store One Day" from his 2015 album I Love You, Honeybear, recounts the story of how Tillman met his wife, Emma, in the parking lot of the Laurel Canyon Country Store.

 Wonderland murders

 On July 1, 1981, three members and one associate of the Wonderland Gang, so-called because they were based at 8763 Wonderland Avenue, died in the Wonderland murders (also known as the "Four on the Floor murders" or the "Laurel Canyon murders").
-Salon reports: "The massacre took place just down the street from what was then the home of Jerry Brown, who was California’s governor at the time.
-The 8763 Wonderland Avenue address itself is said to have been inhabited at one time by Paul Revere and the Raiders."
+Salón stated "The massacre took place just down the street from what was then the home of Jerry Brown, who was California's governor at the time.
+The 8763 Wonderland Avenue address is said to have been inhabited at one time by Paul Revere & the Raiders."